nasif-co/Asterism/Code Descriptions/Server.md

 app.use(express.static('public')); //Host the files in the 'public' folder on the server
 //End express setup
 ```
-This code starts a webserver on port 3000 ([localhost:3000](http://localhost:3000)), and hosts the files located inside the *public* directory that is at the root folder in the node server directory.
+This code starts a webserver on port 3000 ([localhost:3000](http://localhost:3000)), and hosts the files located inside the *public* directory that is at the root folder in the coop_light directory.

 #### JSON data storage